verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}

 1. Get the mysql-root password from the mysql (or the mysql-cluster-secret) secret in the keycloak namespace.
+This will be required to access the mysql server as root in the following steps.
    {{< clipboard >}}
 <div class="highlight">